 This Product Comparison Calculator will allow you to compare products in one of two ways.
 Choose from the two dropdown menus below to auto-populate the product boxes with results, or click on the product boxes to activate your own personalized choices.
 Once the product boxes are shaded per your liking, click the “COMPARE NOW” button to retrieve a customized product comparison graph.

-Currently there are four product types:
+Currently there are eight product types:

 For trainers, the focus is primarily on computer-integrated trainers that provide resistance control.
 Additionally, like the watches I only include units that I’ve personally reviewed and/or used.